microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-help.md

    ![](../media/tutorial-weatherbot/04/help-dialog.png)

-3. Click submit, and you'll land in the editor view for the new help dialog.
+3. Click `Next`, and you'll land in the editor view for the new help dialog.

    <a name="create-begin-dialog-trigger"></a>